 she too will welcome us.

 One of children cried.
-Another started to throw around some stones.
+Another started to throw some little stones around.
 And then another came with arms full of daffodils and cried out proudly: ‘Look mum!
-These still have their roots!’ hoping that these would last while planting them on Amanda’s grave.
-Scoop and rake where brought along and two of our children started fervently digging and planting.
+These still have their roots!’ hoping these would last while planting them on Amanda’s grave.
+Scoop and rake where brought along and two of our children started digging and planting fervently.
 My Swedish friend told me that in Swedish daffodils were called ‘Easter lilies’ so daffodils are now also related to Amanda as her name is fully Susan Amanda and Susan means ‘lily’.

-Tomorrow it will be a year ago that she was buried: the closing of a very intense week of welcoming and saying goodbye and after that the deep hole.
+Tomorrow it will be a year ago that she was buried: the closing of a very intense week of welcoming and saying goodbye and the deep hole after that.
 Literally and as a matter of speaking.
-‘We are still combing the beach’, my Love said while making a long walk on her birthday, a year after.
-And that’s it, all though I’ve found out that faith, hope and love, will be there always, even thought we don’t feel that all the time.
+‘We are still combing the beach’, my Love said while we took a long walk on her birthday, a year after.
+And that’s it, all though I’ve found out that faith, hope and love will be there always, even though we don’t feel that all the time.

 These words in my poem: ‘and when we die later, she too will welcome us’, I really mean them.
 I always looked forward to meeting Jesus, my savior who is risen from the dead.
 But now there is an extra dimension to that.
 We will see each other again.
 It took a while before I was convinced of that.
 The weeks after her death I was so confused.
 But now I am sure of it.
 Death does not have the final word.
 Remembering is more than looking back to how things were.
 I am also looking ahead.
 To what is to come.

 First published in Dutch on March 26, 2018